moverio/bt300_350-unity-sample-app/README.md

 Application Requirements and Installation
 ------------------------------------------------------

-Requirements: EPSON Moverio BT-300 Smart Glasses, Unity Editor 5.X or above.
+Requirements: EPSON Moverio BT-300 or BT-350 Smart Glasses, Unity Editor 5.X or above.

 How to import the project into Unity Editor: